Cloudflare: Full Setup, Best settings and Configuration (2022)

-Tiered caching is a practice where Cloudflare’s network of global data centres are divided into a hierarchy of upper-tiers and lower-tiers.
+Tiered caching is a practice where Cloudflare’s network of global data centres is divided into a hierarchy of upper tiers and lower tiers.

-In order to control bandwidth and number of connections between an origin and Cloudflare,
+In order to control bandwidth and the number of connections between an origin and Cloudflare,

-only upper-tiers are permitted to request content from an origin and are responsible for distributing information to the lower-tiers.
+only the upper tiers are permitted to request content from an origin and are responsible for distributing information to the lower tiers.